devicefuture/atto/docs/extensions/jsguide.md

 attoX.visitDocs(path = "docs/index.md", popOut = false);
 ```

 Opens the documentation panel to the side of atto, showing the documentation at the path given as argument `path` (this can be a URL to an external Markdown file).
-If `popout` is `true`, then the documentation will be opened in a new tab instead.
+If `popOut` is `true`, then the documentation will be opened in a new tab instead.

 ### `attoX.closeDocs`
 ```javascript